-When sites need to either be closed or require a late start, MSU CDP sites will follow the school district in the community it is located in.
-For late starts, the indicated sites () will open 1⁄2 hour before the school district.
+When sites need to either be closed or require a late start due to bad weather, MSU CDP sites will follow the school district in the community it is located in.
+For late starts, the indicated sites (\) will open 1⁄2 hour before the school district.

-- Mayville follows MPCG School District - Portland follows MPCG School District - Grand Forks & SFB follows Grand Forks Public School District - Hillsboro Armory follows Hillsboro School District
+- \Mayville and Portland follows MPCG School District - \Grand Forks Grand Cities Mall and School for the Blind follows Grand Forks Public School District - \Hillsboro Armory follows Hillsboro School District